 It’s not uncommon for people struggling with drug and alcohol addiction to also have a mental health disorder.
 It could be depression, PTSD, anxiety, or an eating disorder.
-Treatment becomes more complicated because both issues must be addressed.
+Treatment becomes more complicated because both issues must be addressed in order to encourage healing.
 If you’re dealing with anorexia or bulimia in addition to substance abuse, eating disorder counseling should also be a part of your treatment.

 Addiction and Mental Health Disorders

-When someone has a mental health issue, she has a higher chance of abusing drugs and alcohol than a person who doesn’t.
+When someone has a mental health issue, they often have a higher chance of misusing drugs and alcohol than someone who doesn’t.
+Overusing drugs and alcohol can temporarily alleviate the symptoms of certain mental health concerns; however, overusing mind-altering substances can also prevent growth and healing.
 Many people with mental health disorders try to self-medicate with addictive substances.
 However, drug and alcohol abuse will only make the issue worse.

 The Link Between Eating Disorders and Addiction